 Chin Augmentation (Advancement Genioplasty)

 Augmenting your chin can provide both esthetic and functional benefits.
 By performing a sliding osteotomy of your lower jaw, the chin is brought forward, vastly improving the esthetics of a weak chin.
-It also tightens up the neck line and neck muscles.
-It is very cosmetic in that by advancing muscles and bone, it looks very natural.
+It also tightens up the neck line and muscles.
+It is very cosmetic in that advances your muscles and bone – it looks very natural.

 Functionally, it significantly opens up your airway.
-Many people with a weak chin have a more narrow pharyngeal airway.
+Many people with a weak chin have a narrow pharyngeal airway.
 When the bony chin is advanced, it pulls your neck muscles and hyoid bone forward, improving your airway.
-This helps people prone to sleep apnea breath better and is actually one of the treatments for sleep apnea.
+This helps people prone to sleep apnea, breath better and is one of the treatments for sleep apnea.

 This 30 minute procedure is done from inside your mouth under general anesthesia and performed in the office.
-Recovery is relatively quick with the only complication so to speak of coming as a result of swelling and some mild pain for a couple of days.
+Recovery is relatively quick with mild swelling and pain for a couple of days.
 The next day you are ambulatory and can drive.
 Facial swelling may persist for up to two weeks or so.

 As the below results illustrate, this is an excellent adjunctive cosmetic procedure, which we do on a very regular basis.
 Patients all have a high degree of satisfaction with this procedure.

 An alternative technique from sliding the bone forward is to slip a silicone implant in between your lower jawbone and chin muscles.
 This is a simpler procedure with less swelling.
 However, the cosmetic improvement is generally not as ideal.
 It also has less longevity, due to the fact that with time the implant can become inflamed, or resorb some of the lower jawbone it sits on.